rufig/spf/docs/papers/intro.en.md

 performs inlining and peephole-optimization.
 More on ForthWiki (in russian):
 "[Optimizing compiler](http://wiki.forth.org.ru/optimizer)".

-**NB**: If suddenly your program fails to compile or behaves strangely, try to temporarily turn off the optimizer using `DIS-OPT` (turn on with `SET-OPT`), maybe (unlikely!) it is a bug in the optimizer.
+**NB**: If your program starts behaving in a strange way, try to temporarily turn off the optimizer using `DIS-OPT` (turn on with `SET-OPT`), probably, (unlikely!) you encountered with a bug in optimizer.
 If so - cut the piece of code where it occurs and send to the author.

-You can observer the result of the word compilation as a native code with a
+You can examine results of the word compilation as a native code with a
 disassembler:

 	REQUIRE SEE lib/ext/disasm.f